 - You need to wrap this up in plastic wrap.
 If you don't and you use foil straight away, it will stick to it.
 The plastic wrap will peel right off when you're about to cut it

-- If you have trouble shaping this into a log shape, you can simply lay plastic wrap inside a cake pan and spoon the mixture in there.
+- If you have trouble shaping this into a log shape, you can simply lay plastic wrap inside a cake pan or loaf tin and spoon the mixture in there.
 You will end up with square or rectangular shapes

 For more easy dessert recipes, check out:

 If you tried this recipe, please consider leaving a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page - I'd love to hear from you!

 Easy No Bake Lazy Cake

 - 300 g Tea Biscuits typically 1 Pack

 - In a bowl, mix the condensed milk with the cacao powder very well.